 Samira

-Samira has the highest mechanical ceiling of any ADC, but in patch 26.8 the meta punishes her entry windows.
-She needs to dash in through an ally’s crowd control and chain abilities for her S-rank combo — if the enemy team has multiple displacements (Nautilus + anyone), she gets caught before triggering her ultimate.
+Samira has the highest mechanical ceiling of any ADC, but in patch 26.13 the meta punishes her entry windows.
+She needs to dash in through an ally’s crowd control and chain abilities for her S-rank combo — if the enemy team has multiple displacements (Rell + anyone), she gets caught before triggering her ultimate.
 In the right draft she can still pop off, but she’s no longer a blind-pick.

 Kalista

 Kalista requires near-perfect coordination with her support to reach her potential.
 Her Fate’s Call is one of the best engage tools in bot lane, but it demands a support who communicates their throw-in precisely.
 In solo queue that consistency doesn’t exist.
-She also suffers against hard-engage because her dodge pattern requires space — space that Rell and Leona take away.
+She also suffers against hard-engage because her dodge pattern requires space — space that Rell and Alistar take away.

 Sivir